bosch-einer/.github/profile/README.md

 # TCC - ETS
-Our TCC Github organization for managening the projects in ETS.
+Our TCC Github organization for managing the projects in ETS related to TCC.

 You can access our [docs here](https://docs-tcc-ets.vercel.app/)